1. Attend Your Pre-Arrival Orientation

 Arriving in the U.S. without all tickets & reservations to get you from the airport to your workplace;

-Forgetting to validate SEVIS within 24 hours of arrival;
+Forgetting to complete SEVIS Step 1 within 24 hours of arrival;

 Not reporting directly to the employer and working there for at least 3 weeks;

-Forgetting to update SEVIS within 1 week of arrival;
+Forgetting to complete SEVIS Step 2 within 1 week of arrival;

 5. Don't forget these 10 things!

 Enough money!
 During the first 2 weeks on the program, you will spend the most money, and you will earn the least money.
 The more money you can bring with you, the less stressed you will be during this time.